The Disabled Traveler's Guide To Planning A Belize Vacation

 From Belize Jungles to Belize Cayes - What to Do and Where to Stay In Belize

 With 900 Maya temple sites, the second largest coral reef on earth, the only jaguar reserve in the world, and 450 beautiful islands called Cayes (pronounced keys), Belize is a breathtaking paradise.
 It’s also the only Central American country where English is the official language.
 This makes it a little less intimidating for many Americans.
 Apart from English, there are also many recognized regional languages including Kriol, Garifuna, Spanish, and Mayan.
-While one of the least populated countries in the world, nearly one million tourists visit Belize annually.
-70% of those tourists are American.
-So if you’re reading this and you’re NOT from America… spread the word.
-Belize is amazing!

 Whether you’re interested in a jungle stay, diving, snorkeling, sailing, birding, chocolate tasting, or simply lounging by a pool with tropical drinks, there are plenty of things to do.
 Belize eco-tourism has also made major strides in recent years.
 So, if you’d like to be environmentally conscious while traveling there are many options.
 Eco villas can be found on the mainland and allow travelers to experience the rainforest of Belize with all the modern-day amenities.
+While you’re in the area, you may even want to consider expanding your trip into an amazing 2 1/2-week Guatemala and Belize itinerary.

 Accessibility, Tourism, and What to Expect